 Explore the Louvre

 The Louvre was established in 1793.
 The Louvre Palace, and the Pyramid that was installed in 1984 and was designed by I.M.
 Pei, is the largest and most recognizable art museum in the world.
 Many people mistakenly believe that the Pyramid itself is the Louvre, however, the Pyramid was an art installation that was built above the “new” entrance to the Louvre after a renovation in the 1980s.
+Here you will be able to see some of the most famous painters in the world!

 The Louvre has several wings and is comprised of about 652,000 square feet, not including private collections or collections not on display.
 The Louvre is home to one of the world’s most famous paintings, the Mona Lisa by Leanardo da Vinci, a masterpiece which is generally surrounded by a crowd of at least 20 people deep.
 While the Mona Lisa is certainly a sight to behold, we recommend looking on the Louvre website before your visit and picking out some additional works to see.